Yunjia1999/Diandiandidi/README.md

-This is a journal about every places that should be my hometown, updated when I leave.
+This is a journal about every places that should be my hometown, updated when I leave and will never be back.

 Though I belong to none of them.